 In addition to his pledge, Harmon helped PeduL receive a commitment of $10,000 from Horizon Blue Cross Blue Shield of New Jersey.

 Egbelu says the goal of PeduL is to also reach students at the nexus of their issues by funding their college tuition.
 The team's mission is to democratize access to education while enacting real systemic change within corporate America.

 "PeduL wants to work with brands who actually care about doing the right thing," said Kayla Michele, PeduL's president.

-The #StepUp2020 scholarship funds will distributed in time for the January 2021 semester.
-Companies looking to sign up for the #StepUp2020 challenge and students who wish to submit a scholarship application, can do so using the company's website.
+#StepUp2020 scholarship funds will distributed before for the January 2021 semester.
+Companies and student looking to learn more about the #StepUp2020 challenge can visit PeduL's website.